What it is

 3) To encourage awareness and support for all individuals afflicted with dysautonomia conditions (not to be self-serving).

 4) To raise much needed funds for the DYNA organization and its programs.

 Be creative!
 Use your imagination!
 Involve your body, mind and spirit!
 Just be sure to promote trustworthy, accurate and reliable information on dysautonomia conditions.
 Please rememember the DYNA organization is in great need of funds - a campaign is a great way to promote awareness and fundraising at the same time.
 Take action!
 Together we can all accomplish great things!

-Activities/events in this campaign should promote group awareness rather than individual awareness.
-Participants that elect to contact the media regarding their activity/event, should provide the media with the DYNA office contact information so that the organization can send them a Media Information Package.
-The media should call 301-705-6995 or email us at email@example.com for information.
+The media can call 301-705-6995 or email us at firstname.lastname@example.org for information.
 Remember, due to inaccuracies and misconceptions, it is absolutely essential that only accurate and reliable information about dysautonomia conditions is released to the media and general public.

 Awareness Campaigns can operate along with fundraising for the organization (not fundraising for an individual) or can operate independently.
 If you wish to promote funds for the organization during your campaign we have the following suggestions: